hoplon/hoplon/contrib/README.md

 ========================

-This is a collection of useful [Hoplon][1] libraries, packaged to be easily incorporated into your own applictions.
+This is a collection of useful [Hoplon][1] libraries, packaged to be easily incorporated into your own applications.

 * UI kits
 * Widget libraries